HerrGustav/elm-slide/notes.md

 - p.
 37: Don't expose everything from a module to your file, only if it's something like the `Html`module, which is meant to resemble Html-Markup
 - p.
 76: Don't use the default operator `_ -> something` in case expressions if not completely necessary.
 Like that you make sure the compiler can help in case the code is missing some type / case handling
 - p.
 96: If a function is ignoring a value or it's not used, it can be dropped/ignored as it is done it Golang by using an underscore for the value, e.g.:

 ```elm
 _ = generateValue() -- the value is not used
 ```

+- p.
+106: In elm the `as`keyword is existing as well and let's us name or rename a value to this variable them that we specify.

 ### Expressions: